This information applies to England and Wales.

 You can ask for adjustments.
 For example:

 When the social worker arrives, they might not know what your needs are.
-You should be clear about how they can make things accessible for you.
+Tell them how they can make things accessible for you.

 If your assessment is inaccessible, you can ask to reschedule.